My food photography workflow & confession? What goes into one image that I sometimes share. Quick food snap? Beginner food photographers life?

-This time I’m going to share my workflow and explain a little bit what goes into one image that I sometimes share.
 The truth is that it’s quite a long process and like every other thing it usually takes time.
 However, I can’t complain.
 I love it!
 Even when sometimes everything doesn’t go the way I wanted I still try to enjoy it.
 At first, I might be frustrated, but later I tell myself that it’s another lesson.

 Everything starts with preparation.
 I have to have at least some kind of storyline in my mind to be able to shoot.
 I always need a plan.
 Sometimes it is just the process of making cakes and then trying to capture the moment of making the pastry or shaking powdered sugar on top of the pancakes.

 I’m always gathering inspiration around the web and thinking about what should I cook or shoot next.
 A lot of inspiration comes from the books (look at my post here) or just playing around with food in the kitchen.
 I just love to experiment and try different flavor combinations (a great inspiration book for flavor combinations here).

 Like many others, I have a big list of recipes I would love to try next …